artefactory/redisventures-hackunamadata/browser_extension/README.md

 3. See the recommendations pop up as you write.
 4. Click on the recommendations to open the paper in a new tab.

+### Advanced Usage - Text collection method

+Currently you are given the choice between two text collection methods:
+1. `keyboards`: This method collects text from the keyboard events.
+This is the default method.
+It is not the most accurate method but it is the most performant.
+2. `textContent`: This method collects text from the `textContent` property of the google doc.
+This method is more accurate but it is also more performant.
+However, it requires the user to refresh the page after each change so that the extension can collect the new text.

 ## Developper Guide

 ### Chome extension lifecycle